LeonardoResearchGroup/NetInt/README.md

 ## How is it built? ##

-In general it is all about creating and instance of GraphPad and ControlPanel, and visualize the output on an instance of PApplet.
-The instance of GrapPad contains all the sets of visual elements inside containers.
+In general terms, it is all about creating instances of GraphPad and ControlPanel, and visualize the output on an instance of PApplet.
+The instance of GrapPad contains all the interactive visual elements inside containers.
+Each container has methods that map the attributes of vertices and edges of subgraphs to the attributes of visual elements.
+The code below shows how this process happens in the main executable class.

 	import java.io.File;
 	import netInt.GraphPad;